wassname/DeepTime/README.md

 Fork note:

 Interested by the results on the Exchange data I'm digging deeper, plotting, extending, and replicating the exchange reults.
-See `scratch.ipynb`
+See `scratch.ipynb` for plots.
+See mjc_notes for my notes.

 ----